Anita Krajnc case

-The Anita Krajnc case refers to the case of Toronto resident Anita Krajnc who was charged with criminal mischief for giving water to pigs in a slaughter truck on the way to Fearman's Pork Inc. slaughterhouse, located in Burlington, Greater Toronto Area.
-This incident occurred on June 22, 2015, and Krajnc was found not guilty on May 4, 2017.
+On June 22, 2015, Toronto resident Anita Krajnc gave water to pigs in a slaughter truck on the way to Fearman's Pork Inc. slaughterhouse in Burlington, Ontario.
+She was charged with criminal mischief, but was found not guilty on May 4, 2017.

 Background

 Anita Krajnc is a co-founder of Toronto Pig Save.
 She holds a PhD in political science from the University of Toronto.
 Her doctoral thesis was based on the role of scientific knowledge and public education in building international environmental regimes.
 Krajnc has been Assistant Professor at Queen's University.
 She has also been a media democracy activist and a writer.
 She was an aide to Charles Caccia, former Minister of Environment.

 Incident

 The related incident occurred on June 22, 2015, outside Fearman's Pork Inc. slaughterhouse in Burlington.
 The protest was undertaken by Toronto Pig Save, a group to which Krajnc, who is described as an animal rights activist, belongs.
 Krajnc and her group were providing water to pigs in trucks transporting them to slaughter, as they stopped at a traffic island at the intersection of Appleby Line and Harvester Road, through the vents on the sides of the truck.
 As they were doing so, a driver of one of the trucks, got down and went to her and asked her to stop.
 Krajnc recited a verse from the biblical Book of Proverbs: "If they are thirsty, give them water".
 In response the driver told her that the pigs weren't human.
 Krajnc asked the driver to be compassionate; he said he would call the police, Krajnc suggested that she would call Jesus.
 The driver then walked away, boarded the truck and drove on.
 This interaction was filmed by Krajnc's associates.
 The police report on the incident described the contents of the bottle as "an unknown liquid".

 On June 23, 2015, Eric van Boekel, from whose farm the pigs were brought, filed a case against Krajnc.
 On September 9, 2015, Krajnc was charged with criminal mischief, the penalty for which ranges from a fine to 10 years in prison.
 In response, the group arranged a vigil on September 24.
 On October 14, 2015, Krajnc appeared in court for an arraignment, to have charges read to her.
 In the context of the case The Daily Telegraph reports that under Canadian law pigs are considered property and can be transported without food and water for 36 hours.
 Krajnc has said that she would refuse to pay any fine and that she was willing to suffer imprisonment.